 A bankruptcy exemption is a law that allows you to keep certain property and assets safe in bankruptcy, such as a car, professional tools, clothes, and retirement accounts.
 If an asset is exempt from bankruptcy, you no longer have to worry about a bankruptcy trustee taking and selling that asset to pay your creditor.

 Know more about bankruptcy exemptions by connecting with a reliable Portland bankruptcy attorney.
-To know more about Oregon bankruptcy exemtions, reach out to us by scheduling a consultation with our Oregon bankruptcy attorney or call us at 503-852-9047.
+To know more about Oregon bankruptcy exemtions, reach out to us by scheduling a case evaluation with our Oregon bankruptcy attorney or call us at 503-852-9047.

 An Overview of the Bankruptcy Procedure

 Being in serious debt is a big problem, and filing for bankruptcy may be the best way to “hit the reset button” and rebuild your financial future.
 Depending on the specific circumstances, filing for bankruptcy can help stop foreclosure, repossession, and wage garnishment.
 Additionally, a creditor of a debt included in the bankruptcy discharge cannot even contact the debtor for repayment after bankruptcy proceedings are finalized.